 What to do if You're Sick with COVID-19

 Stay home when you are sick with symptoms of COVID-19, except to get medical care.
-Symptoms of COVID-19 include fever, cough, or difficulty breathing, as well as severe tiredness/fatigue, sore throat, muscle aches, diarrhea, loss of taste or smell, runny nose/congestion, or decreased appetite.
+Symptoms of COVID-19 include fever, cough, shortness of breath or difficulty breathing, as well as severe tiredness/fatigue, sore throat, muscle or body aches, diarrhea, loss of taste or smell, runny nose/congestion, nausea or vomiting or diarrhea.
 Call ahead before going to your healthcare provider.

 Isolate Sick Person to Protect Other Household Members

 - Stay in a separate room from the rest of your household members.

 - Keep toothbrushes separate if you must use the same bathroom.

 - Family and roommates should avoid contact with sick person and practice self-quarantine.

 - Wear a mask if you go into shared spaces.

 - Clean and disinfect frequently touched surfaces and objects.
 Learn about disinfecting your home if someone is sick from CDC.

 - Review our specific recommendations for Isolation, Quarantine, Self-Monitoring and Social Distancing: English, Spanish, Chinese, Korean, Arabic